 Photos per Hour

-If you're seeking a more precise number, anticipate a 10% +/- statistical variance.
-How's that for precise?
+I typically deliver the indicated quantity for every coverage hour.
+If you’re seeking a more precise number, anticipate a 10% statistical variance.
+How’s that for precision?

 Although my estimates are commonly accurate, I can't guarantee exact quantities because variables affect deliverables.

-Portrait Photography Variables
+Headshot & Portrait Photography Variables

 Personal Requests – Fewer or more requested angles, matching company lighting styles, expression variety, and background color selections affect delivered photo counts.